 Your Randomly-Generated Corporate Gibberish:

-What does the term "C2B2B" really mean?
+What does the commonly-used term "compelling" really mean?

 In association with Amazon.com